Atomox/ExampleCode/docker.readme.md

 # Debugging

+## Confirm docker service is running on Linux (Ubuntu):
+`sudo systemctl status docker`

+## "ERROR: Couldn't connect to Docker daemon at http+docker://localunixsocket - is it running?"

+This old gem is generally a permission issue.
+Did you use `sudo`?
+If so, you've gone down a dark path, and will have to use it from now on. :/

+Also, in Ubuntu (on Azure), I've found I have to use `sudo` for `docker-compose build` commands.
+After that, `up`-ing does not require it.
+However, this may be an artifact of a bad installation.
+Check `/var/lib/docker`, and see what the permissions look like. `./aufs` and `./containers` are both good things to note the permission of, as they can contain some of the build data.

+Remember, when you install docker for the first time, to add your user to the `docker` group, as docker is installed to root, and gets that group.
+If you do, you should not need to use sudo for docker-compose commands.
+See the install instructions for docker for more details and specific commands.

+## Corrupt Image zip files

+Sometimes the zip files of the downloade dimages can be corrupted.
+Try removing the images with: `docker image` to show images, then `docker rmi [image_name]` to remove the image.
+This will force it to redownload the next time you build or up.

 ## Confirm MySQL Connection [link](https://severalnines.com/blog/mysql-docker-containers-understanding-basics)

 If we need to confirm our containers are connected, we can log into a container with a presumed link, and check that it exists: